sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 </p>

 The simulation of mixer was performed using specifications as presented in [1].
 Fig 6. shows the mixer output waveform obtained by applying f_RF = 50MHz and f_LO = 450MHz.
 The resulting output signal has a frequency IF_1 = 400MHz and IF_2  = 500MHz.
 Note that the mixer provides almost unity gain or a conversion gain of 0.131dB precisely.

+#### Operation: 2  IN to OUT, VDDH to VDDL (EN = 1).
+- The port IN is associated with voltage level VDDH while port OUT is with VDDL.
+- During to VDDH to VDDL operation the EN signal is to be set as high (EN = 1).
+- The INB is generated from the port IN and is connected to M12, M13 and M17.
+- For M12 and M13 the supply is connected to voltage level VDDH via M8, thus driving gate of M16 with logic level of VDDH.
+- The supply for the cross coupled level shifter also connected to low voltage level VDDL via M11.
+- If IN = 0 then, M16 is turned on and a logic low corresponding to VDDL is driven by M16 to the port OUT.
+- If IN = 1 then, M17 is turned on and a logic high corresponding to VDDL is driven M14 to the port OUT

+#### Simulation Waveform :

 <br/>
 <p align="center">